thingsym/multi-device-switcher/readme.txt

 = Features =

-* Set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game)
+* Set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game), switches to selected theme.
-* Add every device by the Custom Switcher
+* Add every device by the Custom Switcher.
+* Add links 'Mobile' or 'PC' in the theme by the PC Switcher, switch to the default theme.

 = Translations =